penn-wonderlab/penn-wonderlab.github.io/_projects/wordwhisper.md

 title: WordWhispers
 image:
 description: |
-  "A writing analytics tool for Knowledge Forum.
-Funded by the Center for Writing at the University of Minnesota."
+  A writing analytics tool for Knowledge Forum.
+Funded by the Center for Writing at the University of Minnesota.
 people:
   - bodong
   - xing